OCA/connector/connector/doc/guides/concepts.rst

 The base class is :py:class:`connector.unit.mapper.Mapper`.

-A mapping translates an external record to an OpenERP record and conversely.
+A mapping translates an external record to an Odoo record and conversely.

 It supports: